SV6 - Writing Supervision Plans

 Lifeguard Operating Procedures

 The Supervision Plan should include the Lifeguard Operating Procedures for the Aquatic Facility.
 They should be clear, simple, practical and achievable.
 The detail contained in the Lifeguard Operating Procedures will depend upon the characteristics of the aquatic facility.
-The Lifeguard Operating Procedures should include:
+The Lifeguard Operating Procedures should include everything relevant to ensuring the safety of patrons and staff at the venue.

 Employee Health and Safety Policies / Procedures